pramodith/AIMA/README.md

 4)hmm_viterbi.py: Contains an implementation of hidden markov models using the viterbi algorithm.

 5)decision_trees.py: Decision trees and random forests using Gini Index to calculate the best split point.
+Cross validation has been implemented to evaluate the accuracy of the model.